convox-examples/nextjs/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Convox

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use [Convox](https://convox.com), a powerful platform that simplifies cloud deployments.

+The x-small machine with 0.5 vCPUs and 1GB RAM is more than enough for most Next.js applications, and Convox offers 250 hours free tier to get you started.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Convox documentation](https://docs.convox.com) for detailed deployment instructions.